mission-focused/community/content/posts/connected-benefits.md

 * Enabling better auditability and SBOM integration.
 * Making it easier to trace vulnerabilities across dependency chains.
 * Supporting compliance - driven deployment pipelines.

+We have been discussing shift-left and shift-down security for some time now.
+How do we start to embed some of these functions into the points of interest where they are most critical?

 ### 3. **Decoupled Identity and Access**